auduman/stat545-hw-uduman-aisha/hw05/hw05_fctr_fig_mgmt.md

     ## [1] "Africa"   "Americas" "Asia"     "Europe"

-Great, Oceania no longer exists in this new dataframe.
+Great, Oceania no longer exists in this new dataframe!

 **Reorder the levels of `country` or `continent`**